9cookies/wiremock-extensions/docker/README.md

 ```

-When used for integration testing with SQS message publishing to an Amazon SQS-compatible interface provided through
-another docker container the other and the wiremock container must share a network.
+When used for integration testing with SQS message publishing to an Amazon SQS-compatible interface provided through another docker container the other and the wiremock container must share a network for a proper resolution of `getQueueUrl()` results.

 The example below shows the maven docker configuration to use wiremock container alongside the fully functional local
 AWS cloud stack (localstack) container with SQS enabled.